 Natural History Museum

-Natural History Museum of Verona is housed in Pompei Palace, a Renaissance architectonic masterpiece by Michele Sanmicheli.
+The Museum of Natural Sciences of Verona, is now housed in Palazzo Pompei, Renaissance masterpiece of Michele Sanmicheli.

 If you have any questions or would like more detailed information about guided tours, educational itineraries for schools at theVerona Museum of Natural History or about other museum itineraries in Verona, please write to

 +39 333 2199 645 firstname.lastname@example.org P.I.
 03616420232 C.F.
 CPPMHL74L13L781C